supaorg/supa/docs/dev/README.md

 ## Proposals

-See [proposals](./proposals/) for feature proposals and design documents:
+See [proposals](./proposals/) for feature proposals.
+We delete proposals when we complete them  (in production and tested).
-- File attachments
-- Build scripts
-- Demo spaces
-- GitHub setup
-- Multi-platform file system
-- Shortcuts in Electron

 ## Related Projects